TwizzyDev/discord-mass-dm/README.md

 Can send embeds using 3rd Party APIs
 Supports multiple messages and 37+ more features..............

+Super Simple to use, just edit the config and run BirdDM tool 🔥

 This Mass DM Tool Is The Best Tool Among all of the tools, It's inspired by DMDGO but it's way better because it's enhanced so it can DM 10x more than other dm tools also it doesn't lock the tokens.
 Feel Free to use it and share it with credits 😉